matb33/heroku-meteor-npm/README.md

 This repo contains a working example of a meteor application deployable to Heroku with npm dependencies (compiled).

-This is accomplished by leveraging an [existing buildpack by Jordan Sissel](https://github.com/jordansissel/heroku-buildpack-meteor), but with some modifications.
-I've forked his repository and concatenated his compile script with the one from the nodejs buildpack.
+This is accomplished by leveraging an [existing buildpack by Jordan Sissel](https://github.com/jordansissel/heroku-buildpack-meteor), and the [Node.js buildpack](https://github.com/heroku/heroku-buildpack-nodejs).
+I've forked the Node.js buildpack and then manually merged Jordan's compile script into it.
 This was necessary since we're treating our Meteor project as an npm package (via package.json).
-This is best practice with Heroku.
+This is considered best practice with Heroku.

 Also, a specially tailored `package.json` is used to install our dependencies.
 In this example, I used bcrypt because its build process is unlike most other node modules -- this one has to be compiled: